mgoodhart5/ventures-be/README.md

 ### Events
 #### `GET /api/v1/events`
 Returns all the events in the system.
-#### Optional Parameters
+#### Optional Parameters for Filtering
-None at the moment.
-TBD depending on how we decide with the Front End to handle filtering.
+One or multiple of the following parameters can be added to endpoint to filter which events are returned.

+If no parameters are specified, all events are returned.

+`event_type`

+`state`

+`month`

+Example:
+`GET /api/v1/events?event_type=running&month=6`
 #### Returned Data Format
 ```
 {